A Logic Programming Approach to Activity Recognition: Long-Term Acitivity Definitions

-Two people are assumed to be \fight\ if at least one of them is moving abruptly, the other is not inactive, and the distance between them is at most 24 pixel positions. \fight\ is terminated when one of the people walks or runs away from the other, or `disappears'.
+\complement\ is an implementation of the complement operation.
+Two people are assumed to be \fight\ if at least one of them is moving abruptly, the other is not inactive, and the distance between them is at most $\mathit{24}$ pixel positions.
+As in the case of \move, we expressed the definition of \fight\ directly in terms of \holdsFor\ because expressing the conditions in which two people are fighting leads to a more succinct representation than expressing the conditions in which \fight\ is initiated and terminated.